I found him!

 It’s amazing that the passing mention of where the Holdens had lived opened a huge gate into finding James Holden.
 There are certainly new questions and the brick wall has moved back a generation, for now, but there is satisfaction in finding a piece that fits the puzzle.

-*A few things to remember or know about the search for John Holden:
+*A few things to know about the search for John Holden:

 1. I wasn’t sure his name was John.
 The handwritten family tree gave John an almost identical name to his wife’s sister’s husband.
 This seemed unlikely as there was no connection between the two men before their respective marriages to Jane and Martha Bones.